-Numerous passages the Our'an in command Muhammad in such terms as Qul (say), Dhakkir (remind), Nabbi' (inform).
-Other passages in the Qur'an start with such expression as wa gala rabbukum (and your Lord said...).
-Still in other passages it reads wa vas'alūnaka...qul (and thev ask vou (0) Muhammad)...say...).
+Numerous Ayahs in the Qur'an command Muhammad in such terms as Qul (say), Dhakkir (remind), Nabbi' (inform).
+Other Ayahs in the Qur'an start with such expressions as Waqala Rabbokum (and your Lord said...).
+Still in other Ayahs it reads Wayas'aloonaka ...
+Qul (and they ask you (O Muhammad), say ...).

-The above analysis fit not only Deuteronomy 18:18, but is also consistent with the subsequent verses.
-For example Deuteronomy 18:19 reads:
+The above analysis fits not only Deuteronomy (18:18), but is also consistent with the subsequent verses.
+For example Deuteronomy (18:19) reads:

-"And it shall come to pass, that whosoever will not hearken unto My words which I shall speak in My name, I will require of him."
+"And it shall come to pass, that whosoever will not hearken unto My words which he shall speak in My name, I will require it of him."

-It is interesting to note that 113 out of 114 Sūrahs (chapters) of the Qur'an starts with bismillāhir rahmānir rahīm (In the Name of Allah (God), Most Gracious, Most

-Merciful).
-The very first passage of the Qur'an revealed to Prophet Muhammad reads:
+It is interesting to note that 113 out of the 114 Surahs (chapters) of the Qur'an starts with Bismillahir-rahmanir-raheem (In the name of Allah, the Most Gracious, the Most Merciful).
+The very first Ayah of the Qur'an revealed to Prophet Muhammad reads:

-"Read in the name of your Lord who created" (The Qur'an 96:1)
+€ Read in the name of your Lord who created. →

-Following the teachings of Prophet Muhammad, there is no other community of believers who starts almost every action in their daily lives with this formula "In the Name of Allah, Most Gracious, Most Merciful."
-It should be noted here that the Arabic term "Allah" is not only the Arabic equivalent of "God," but it is also the personal name of God.
-To say "In the Name of Allah" is a far clearer fulfillment of the prophecy "...he shall speak in my name" (Deuteronomy 18:19), than other common expression such as "In the name of God" or "In the name of the Father."
+Following the teachings of Prophet Muhammad, there is no other community of believers who starts almost every action in their daily lives with this formula "In the name of Allah, the Most Gracious, the Most Merciful".
+It should be noted here that the Arabic term "Allah" is not only the Arabic equivalent of "God", but it is also the personal name of God.
+To say "In the name of Allah" is a clearer fulfillment of the prophecy "... he shall speak in My name" (Deuteronomy 18:19), than other common expressions such as "In the name of God" or "In the name of the Father".

-A fair question at this point is this: Since virtually anyone can presume to speak "In the name of God," what criterion should be used to distinguish between a genuine prophet and a messenger of God and other false prophets who may also presume to speak in the name of God?
+A fair question at this point is this: Since virtually anyone can presume to speak "in the name of God", what criterion should be used to distinguish between a genuine prophet and messenger of God and other false prophets who may also presume to speak in the name of God?

-The answer to this question was clearly given in the concluding verses of Chapter 18 of the Book of Deuteronomy:

-"And if thou say in thine heart, how shall we know the word which the Lord has not spoken?
+The answer to this question was clearly given in the concluding verses of Chapter 18 of the Book of Deuteronomy: "And if thou say in thine heart, how shall we know the word which the Lord hath not spoken?
 When a prophet speaketh in the name of the Lord, if the thing follow not nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken it presumptuously; thou shall not be afraid of him."

 (Deuteronomy 18:21-22)

-It is a fact that not a single prophecy made by prophet Muhammad proved to be inaccurate in the least degree.
+It is a fact that not a single prophecy made by Prophet Muhammad proved to be inaccurate in the least degree.
 Every prophecy he made about the near future at his time did come to pass.
-Example of these are:
+Examples of these are: